DThompson55/WDG_Sample_1/README.md

-# WDG_Sample_1
+"# WDG_sample1"

-A sample WDG bot that reads an email, pulls down a pdf attachment, reads the form embedded in the attachment, and populates a web app from that form.
+This sample project reads an email from rpathompson55@gmail.com, looks for a pdf attachment, open it, and pulls values from its enclosed form.
+It then navigates to a web app and populates certain fields from those retrieved from the webform.

+The web app requires node.js in order to run.
+But it is there in the RPA demo folder if you run the command

+`node app.js`

+The app will start up on port 6006.
+You can open a browser and try it out.
+It's jsut a test bed for RPA.
+The RPA bot does not start the app, so you have to do that yourself first.

+Then start wdg studio, load the email.wal file and run it.